rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 For this midterm project, a binary classification model is implemented on the case of heart failure with an aim of predicting patients' survival.

 Models involved in learning and generalising the context are decision tree, random forest and XGBoost.
+A Metric used to assess prediction capabilities is ROC-AUC.

 A notebook with a detailed description of the Exploratory Data Analysis (EDA), and model building and tuning is presented in `project.ipynb`.
 Python scripts that specifically designed for training and storing its artifact are prepared in `train.py`.
-A flask application served for responding to input data submitted from `send_data.py` is available in file `prediction_service.py`.
-The model registry is called from that flask for deployment (in waitress/gunicorn).
+A prediction service composed of runners and APIs is served for responding to input data submitted from `send_data.py`: it is available in file `prediction_service_sklearn.py` and `prediction_service_xgboost.py`.
+An object service object is provided with a decorator method `svc.api` for defining API.
+A saved model in bentoml lists is retrieved for runner instances (in waitress/gunicorn).

 ### Files